breastmed/breastmed/content/sneakpeek.md

       S﻿neakPeek also offer an at-home test you can do yourself.
 Currently in the UK, this involves drawing blood through a fingerprick test and squeezing drops out.
 Having a venous blood sample in clinic reduces the chance of contamination and improves the accuracy of results.

+      **Why have your test at the Breastmed clinic?**

+      W﻿e understand that you may be keeping your pregnancy to yourself, or aren't telling anyone yet.
+With our small discrete team we ensure your confidentiality.
+You will also be given access to  our expertly collated resources to help you make informed decisions about feeding your wee one when they arrive.

       **I﻿'ve previously had a boy.
 Will that skew my results?**